Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Introduction

+As line-shaped objects are usually long, thin and irregular, only using pixel-level metrics is not sufficient to evaluate the performance of a method.
+In past works, average path length similarity (APLS) has been widely used to evaluate topology correctness \cite{van2018spacenet}.
+But since in most cases road boundaries are simple polylines without branches, APLS suffers from randomness and inefficiency.
+Inspired by the naive connectivity metric proposed in \cite{liang2019convolutional}, we design a new entropy-based connectivity metric (ECM) to evaluate the connectivity of the obtained road-boundary graph, which is effective and more efficient.
 We summarize our contributions here: \begin{enumerate} \item We release the \textit{Topo-boundary} benchmark dataset for topological road-boundary detection using aerial images.
-To the best of our knowledge, this is the first publicly available dataset for this task. \item We propose new evaluation metrics for the task, including relaxed pixel-level metrics and a new entropy-based connectivity metric. \item We evaluate 9 baseline models on the dataset, which could facilitate the comparison for future methods. \item We open-source the codes we implemented for the baselines.
-The codes can be modified with a little effort for other line-shaped object detection. \end{enumerate}
+To the best of our knowledge, this is the first publicly available dataset for this task. \item We propose new evaluation metrics for the task, including relaxed pixel-level metrics and a new entropy-based connectivity metric. \item We quantitatively evaluate 9 baseline models using the proposed dataset, which could facilitate comparative study for future methods. \item We open-source our-implemented code for the baselines.
+The code can also be modified with a little effort for other line-shaped object detection. \end{enumerate}